Buford, Georgia: Media

 As part of the Metro Atlanta area, Buford's primary network-affiliated television stations are WXIA-TV (NBC), WANF (CBS), WSB-TV (ABC), and WAGA-TV (Fox).
 WGTV is the local station of the statewide Georgia Public Television network and is a PBS member station.

 Buford is served by the Gwinnett Daily Post, which is the most widely distributed newspaper in Buford as well as Gwinnett county's legal organ.
-The Atlanta Journal-Constitution and Gainesville Times are also distributed in Buford.
+The Atlanta Journal-Constitution, Gainesville Times, and North Gwinnett Voice are also distributed in Buford.
 During the late 1800s, the city of Buford had a number of local newspapers including the Buford Gazette and the Buford Herald, none of which gained consistent widespread use in the city.
 The weekly Gwinnett Herald served Buford until 1885.

 Several movies have been filmed in and around Buford including the 2010 film Killers, Need for Speed, Blended, Charlie and the Chocolate Factory and A Simple Twist of Fate.

 Infrastructure

 Transportation

-Two major interstate highways pass through Buford: Interstate 85 and Interstate 985 both travel through the city in a general northeast-southwest direction.
+Two major interstate highways pass through Buford: Interstate 85 and Interstate 985 both travel through the city in a general northeast–southwest direction.
 Buford is Exit 115 on I-85 and Exit 4 on I-985.
-Georgia State Route 20 travels through Buford in a general northwest-southeast direction.
+Georgia State Route 20 travels through Buford in a general northwest–southeast direction.
 U.S. Route 23 travels northeast into Buford before first merging with State Route 20 towards the southeast and then with I-985 towards the northeast.

 The Gwinnett County Transit provides public transportation in Buford and Gwinnett County, and GRTA Xpress operates a Park and Ride in Buford that commutes to Atlanta.

 As late as 1971 the Southern Railway's Piedmont made a southbound stop in Buford on a Washington-Atlanta running passenger run.
 Until 1967 or 1968 the Southern Railway was running an unnamed northbound successor train to its Peach Queen that made a flag stop in Buford.

 The nearest airport is the Gwinnett County Airport in the city of Lawrenceville, a small public airport with a single asphalt runway 14 mi from Buford.
 The closest major airports are Hartsfield–Jackson Atlanta International Airport, which is 48 mi from Buford and Athens Ben Epps Airport, which is 53 mi.